 THS also has a small research budget, which is applied by the trustees to support investigations into the condition.
 This might be social research, medical research, or investigations into clinical practice.

 The charity has worked closely with its counterparts in other countries, notably the Australian Haemochromatosis Society with which it developed The Haemochromatosis Handbook in 2002.
-It is also a member of The International Association of Haemochromatosis Societies, the Genetic Alliance and Contact a Family, and is affiliated to the British Liver Trust.
+It is also a member of Haemochromatosis International (HI), the European Federation of Associations of Patients with Haemochromatosis (EFAPH) , the Genetic Alliance and Contact a Family, and is affiliated to the British Liver Trust.

-Much more detail about the charity and its work is available in the latest annual Trustees Report and Accounts which can be downloaded as a PDF file.
+Much more detail about the charity and its work is available in our latest annual reports which can be downloaded as PDF files.

 >> NEXT PAGE